kbase/kb_sdk/doc/kb_sdk_refdata.md

 1. Add the data-version tag to the kbase.yaml file and give it a semantic version tag.
 2. Add any downloading and data preparation steps to the init section of the entrypoint.sh script in the scripts directory.
-The data should be placed in /data and any apps that use the dated should be configured to look for the data in this location.
+The init script should place the data in /data and any apps that use the data should be configured to look for the data in this location.
 3. Create a \_\_READY\_\_ file in /data to indicate that the reference data volume was successfully created.
 Ideally, some sanity tests should be performed to confirm